 The file contains a MMSI on each line.

 || Select the overlay button and set the alarm

 For some clearing have a look to Wikipedia for Tacking or Jibe.

 Main used chart format in AFTrack is the BSB format.
 You will find some sources here.

-You could also use the NV-digital, this is encrypted BSB3 format.
+You may also use the NV-digital charts (this is encrypted BSB3 format).

 The new NV-digital tiled format is also available, please do a map scan, when installed.

 There are several other map formats for AFTrack: sqlite, mapsforge, osz, mph/mpr or jpg, png, bmp with calibration file

 It is recommended to switch off the GPS first to get a clear planning